Saturday, March 21, 2026

 Never say to someone, "I see what you're trying to say."
 Few people want to hear a clarification of what they're trying to say.

-It is sad to think how many domestic arguments are wordless, conducted in mutual silence..
+It is sad to think how many domestic disagreements are wordless, conducted in mutual silence..

 In a just world you would get what you rightly deserve and everyone else would get what's coming to them.